roofrack/dotfiles/README.md

 7. The tpm plugin manager will be installed.
 If you had to do it manually run
-    `git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm` and once tmux is open type the prefix key followed by "I" to have tmux install the plugins listed in your .tmux.conf file.
+    `git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm` and once tmux is open type the prefix key followed by "I" (capital i) to have tmux install the plugins listed in your .tmux.conf file.

 8. Nvim will install plugins using lazy.nvim plugin manager.
 Lsp language servers should auto-install.